vienvuong/portfolio/content/blog/meta-learning.md

 2. Optimize generalization loss to update hyperparameters of the feature-wise transformation $f$.
 Generalization loss is the difference in classification error when feature-wise transformation is turned on and when it's removed.

 This paper is one of the pioneering works in the field of few-shot learning.
 It suggests metric-based models might be overfitting to the training set, and proposes a novel approach that might boost generalizability.
 Unfortunately, it seems like the learned feature-transform only manages to increase accuracy by an average of 2% across datasets.
 However, the proposed approach has a lot of potential, and a more sophisticated one-pass bilevel optimization approach might be able to perform much better.

+## Retrospection: Concept of Learning to Learn

+### Evolutionary principles in self-referential learning.
+On learning how to learn: The meta-meta-... hook.
+(1987)

+**Authors:** J. Schmidhuber

+### Using fast weights to deblur old memories (Conference Of The Cognitive Science Society, 1987)

+**Authors:** G. E. Hinton and D. C. Plaut

+The paper proposes two weights on each connection:

+1. A slow-changing, plastic weight for long-term knowledge
+2. A fast-changing, elastic weight for temporary knowledge

+### On the optimization of a synaptic learning rule (Conf.
+Optimality in Artificial and Biological Neural Networks, 1992)

+**Authors:** S. Bengio, Y. Bengio, J. Cloutier, and J. Gecsei

+### Learning to control fast-weight memories: An alternative to dynamic recurrent networks (Neural Computation, 1992)

+**Authors:** J. Schmidhuber

+### Is learning the n-th thing any easier than learning the first?
+(NeurIPS, 1996)

+**Authors:** S. Thrun

+### Learning to learn: Introduction and overview (Learning To Learn, 1998)

+**Authors:** S. Thrun and L. Pratt

+### Learning to learn using gradient descent (International Conference on Artificial Neural Networks, 2001)

+**Authors:** S. Hochreiter, A. Younger, and P. Conwell

+### Meta-learning with backpropagation (IJCNN, 2001)

+**Authors:** A. S. Younger, S. Hochreiter, and P. R. Conwell

+### A perspective view and survey of meta-learning (Artificial Intelligence Review, 2002)

+**Authors:** R. Vilalta and Y. Drissi

+### Meta-learning in reinforcement learning (Neural Networks, 2003)

+**Authors:** N. Schweighofer and K. Doya